Shahbaz Khan Kamboh: Personal life

-As a religious man
+He was an all-rounder officer, and besides his military duties, he also helped Akbar with civil administration and financial matters.
+He became a very close confidant, a companion, a Mir Bakhshi (head of the military department, holding the rank of imperial minister) and a Vakil (Chief Administrator or Prime Minister) of Akbar and had acquired and exercised great powers.
+He was given the name Shahbaz Khan at this point.
+He participated in some of the most difficult expeditions of Akbar and annexed numerous territories to the empire.
+The Mughal officials boasted that he conquered countries ten times the size of Deccan.
+He was too orthodox a Sunni Muslim for Akbar's taste, but not only was he tolerated but also was greatly valued.

+Religious views

 Shabaz Khan belonged the family whose ancestors were all celebrated for piety, asceticism and religiosity.
 Shahbaz Khan in early part of his life was celebrated for his religiosity till he first became deputy Kotwal of the Chabutara when he displayed his awareness of the (affairs of the) kingdom and judicious disposal of matters.
-Afterwards, he became Kotwal and became a favorite of Emperor Akbar.
 He was a capable officer and brave fighter and had rendered meritorious service to the state in various capacities.
 A leading courtier of Akbar, he was strict follower of the law of Shari’ah and profusely recited blessings on Muhammad and distributed large sum of money in charities.
 Every Friday, he would donate one hundred Asharfis (gold coins) in memory of Abdul-Qadir Gilani.

-Shahbaz Khan himself was deeply religious and pious man.
+Shahbaz Khan himself was a religious and pious man.
 He did not put on dress outside the sanction of simna (i.e. which had no sanction of Muhammad's action).
-He always carried a rosary in his hand, reciting all the while invocations of God's salutations on Muhammad and between the evening and sunset prayers, he would sit down facing west (qibla) and offering nimaz.
+He carried a rosary in his hand, reciting all the while invocations of God's salutations on Muhammad and between the evening and sunset prayers, he would sit down facing west (qibla) and offering nimaz.
 He did not follow other Khans as long as he was alive in shaving off his beard and drinking wine and did not have (the word) Murid on his signet.
 He remained steadfast in the religion of Islam and left his name in the world of generosity and religiosity.

 Emperor Akbar tried his best to bring General Shahbaz Khan and another General Qutb-ud-din Muhammad Khan Koka into his new faith known as Din-i-Ilahi but the move was strongly criticized by both of them.
-This, according to Abu-L-Fazl had created obstacles in his promotion upwards.
+This, according to Abu al-Fazl had created obstacles in his promotion upwards.
 On the other hand, many incompetent and junior officers got promoted which they did never deserve.